latentsense/latentsense_python_sdk/README.md

 See `https://docs.latentsense.com`

-Here's a basic example of how to initialize the client and use it to redact Personally Identifiable Information (PII) from a document.
+Here's a basic example of how to initialize the client and use it to create rxMaps (readining ready data) or redact Personally Identifiable Information (PII) from a document.

 ```python
 import os